Pyrdacor/freeserf.net/Issues.md

 ## Nice to have

+- Possibility to show possible buildings as spectator?
+- Max game speed keyboard shortcut
+- Keyboard shortcut for payer face popup
+- Possibility to copy the map seed number
 - The list of savegames should also allow subdirs with savegames in them.
 But then there must be a possibility to go up and down the directory hierarchy.
   Maybe just add a directory called ".." in every directory inside the savegame list which performs a "up" operation.
 - When switching player in AIvsAI (e.g. with key 'j') the currently opened menu should be updated.